-In Tokyo, about 4,800 fires have been reported in the last few years.
-Prepare yourself by learning how to prevent a fire and how to take appropriate action should one actually occur.
+In Tokyo, roughly 4,000 fires break out annually.
+Please prepare yourself by learning how to prevent fires and how to take appropriate action should one actually break out.

 - Once you get through to the 119 operator, report the following: